Unplugging

 Define device purposes

 Laptop is easy - it’s my work device, it’s where I research, learn, code, work and anything that isn’t on my phone & tablet.
 The tablet was purchased to give me something portable to read on (yeah, I know…like a book).
 I like annotating and note-taking (yeah, I know…like in a book).
-I like the idea that I have my content with me if I’m on-site (yeah, I know…like a book).
+I like the idea that I have my content with me if I am on-site (yeah, I know…like a book).
 Okay, okay, so it could be a book, but at this moment in time this approach works for me.
 All content is always with me plus I use online learning sites on it.
-I might revisit this in the future, but I’m not expecting this to be a problem.
-The tablet will be made completely silent, there is no need for it to tell me anything, I’m going to restrict my laptop to tasks and calendar alerts.
+I might revisit this in the future, but I am not expecting this to be a problem.
+The tablet will be made completely silent, there is no need for it to tell me anything, I am going to restrict my laptop to tasks and calendar alerts.
 Finally, my phone is restricted to health / activity, music, audiobooks and productivity apps I used for tasks and time tracking.

 Smart watch?